percona/pmm-doc/docs/setting-up/client/postgresql.md

     pg_stat_monitor.pgsm_normalized_query
     ```

     If the value is set to 1, the actual query values are replaced by placeholders.
 If the value is 0, the examples are given in QAN.
+Examples can be found in QAN details tab example.

     !!! note alert alert-primary ""
         See [`pg_stat_monitor` GitHub repository](https://github.com/percona/pg_stat_monitor/blob/master/docs/USER_GUIDE.md#configuration) for details about available parameters.